-Vincent Habumugisha, Khaldoon A. Mourad* and Léonidas Hashakimana Pages 1 - 10 ( 10 )
+Vincent Habumugisha, Khaldoon A. Mourad* and Léonidas Hashakimana Pages 35 - 44 ( 10 )

 Results: The results showed that tree species contributed to the changes of soil chemistry along the depths of the soil layers.
-The laboratory analyses showed that there is a high significant influence of tree species on soil pH and Aluminum ions Al3+.
-However, it was observed that there is no significant influence of Podocarpus falcatus and Markhamia lutea species on the available phosphorus or on the total exchangeable acidity.
-On the other hand, analysing soil samples under Markhamia lutea showed an increase in the total nitrogen and a decrease in pH and available phosphorus.
+The laboratory analyses showed that there was a high significant influence of tree species on soil pH and Aluminum ions.
+However, it was observed that there was no significant influence of Podocarpus falcatus and Markhamia lutea species on the available phosphorus or on the total exchangeable acidity.
+On the other hand, analyzing soil samples under Markhamia lutea showed an increase in the total nitrogen and a decrease in the pH and available phosphorus.

 Conclusion: Trees affect the chemical properties of soils.
 Therefore, it is recommended that under acidic soils, for example, forestry and agroforestry actors should use less acidifying tree species, such as Markhamia lutea and Podocarpus falcatus.

 Rwanda, Podocarpus falcatus, Markhamia lutea, phosphorus, exchangeable acidity, cation exchange capacity.

 Pan African University, Institute of Water and Energy Sciences, Tlemcen, Center for Middle Eastern Studies, Lund University, Lund, College of Agriculture, University of Rwanda, Ruhengeri